Spaceflight before 1951: V-2, WAC Corporal, and R-1A

 The V-2s captured from Germany at the end of World War II were used for engineering and scientific missions by the United States and the Soviet Union.
 The first 25 captured V-2s were launched in the 15 months commencing 15 March 1946.
 By the end of 1950, more than 60 had been launched by the Americans, most of them equipped with research instruments.
 The first biological payloads launched to high altitude were sent on V-2s, starting with seeds and fruit flies in 1947, followed by mice and monkeys from 1948 onward.

-The V-2 was also used in early experiments with two-stage rockets: Project Bumper combined the V-2 first stage with the WAC Corporal as second stage.
+The V-2 was also used in early experiments with two-stage rockets: Project Bumper combined the V-2 as first stage with the WAC Corporal as second stage.
 On 24 February 1949, Bumper 5 set an altitude record of 417 km.
 Around 10 WAC Corporals were also launched on their own in this period.

 The Soviet Union launched 11 captured V-2s in 1947.
 Three of the V-2s launched by the USSR in 1947 carried 500 kg experiment packages for measuring cosmic rays at high altitude; at least one returned usable data.
 Two Soviet R-1As (an experimental R-1 variant that tested nose cone separation at altitude) also carried scientific equipment during test launches in 1949, but neither returned usable data.